Working with Families for Strong Community

 Sexual Abuse Intervention Program (SAIP)

-Counselling for children and youth who have reported sexual abuse and support for their families.
+Counselling for children and youth who have been sexually abused and/or are exhibiting sexual behaviours.

-Counselling for women who have experienced violence or abuse in adult relationships, sexual assault, or childhood sexual abuse
+Counselling for women who have experienced inter-personal relationship violence, sexual abuse trauma or sexual assault, current or historical.

 Community Based Victim Services